Maximal $3$-wise intersecting families: Abstract

 \section{Abstract}

-A family $\cF$ of subsets of $\{1,2,\ldots,n\}$ is called maximal $k$-wise intersecting if every collection of at most $k$ members from $\cF$ has a common element, and moreover no set can be added to $\cF$ while preserving this property.
-In 1974, Erd\H{o}s and Kleitman asked for the smallest possible size of a maximal $k$-wise intersecting family, for $k\ge 3$.
-We resolve this problem for $k=3$ and $n$ even and sufficiently large.
+A family $\mF$ on ground set $[n]:=\{1,2,\ldots, n\}$ is \emph{maximal $k$-wise intersecting} if every collection of at most $k$ sets in $\mF$ has non-empty intersection, and no other set can be added to $\mF$ while maintaining this property.
+In 1974, Erd\H{o}s and Kleitman asked for the minimum size of a maximal $k$-wise intersecting family.
+We answer their question for $k=3$ and sufficiently large $n$.
+We show that the unique minimum family is obtained by partitioning the ground set $[n]$ into two sets $A$ and $B$ with almost equal sizes and taking the family consisting of all the proper supersets of $A$ and of $B$.